AndrewOneal/capstone/Documentation/requirements/ver3_requirements.md

   * User Story: As a wiki creator, I want to have a "Create a Wiki" form page to create a new wiki, so that I can input a title, section names, number of sections, number of characters, and a description of series for the wiki I am creating.

 * Epic: As a wiki user, I want to be able to edit the information in a wiki, so that I can correct missing or incorrect information.
-  * User Story: As a wiki editor, I want to have a persistent add button on the parts list and part pagees, so that I can add missing parts anywhere in the parts section of the application.
+  * User Story: As a wiki editor, I want to have a persistent add button on the parts list and part pages, so that I can add missing parts anywhere in the parts section of the application.
   * User Story: As a wiki editor, I want to have a persistent edit button to edit the list of characters, so that when I notice something is out of place or missing, I can fix it.
   * User Story: As a wiki editor, I want to have a persistent edit button on the character page to edit the part sections of the character, so that when I notice something is out of place or missing, I can fix it.